-The main goal of individualisation of stimulation protocols in IVF is to offer every patient the best chances of pregnancy, basing on her own unique characteristics and medical history.
-In this webinar, prof. Luciano Nardo, a Consultant Gynaecologist & Subspecialist in Reproductive Medicine & Surgery and Clinical Director at Reproductive Health Group (UK) is talking about personalising IVF treatment and predicting ovarian response for every individual.
+The main goal of individualisation of stimulation protocols in IVF is to offer every patient the best chances of pregnancy, based on her own unique characteristics and medical history.
+In this webinar, Prof. Luciano Nardo, MD MRCOG, Consultant Gynaecologist & Specialist in Reproductive Medicine is talking about personalising IVF treatment and predicting ovarian response for every individual.

-It is true that IVF does not work for everyone – at least not for the first time.
-At the start of his presentation, prof. Luciano Nardo highlights that all fertility patients fall into two categories in terms of IVF success: negative predictors and the positive ones.
+Indeed, IVF does not work for everyone – at least not for the first time.
+At the start of his presentation, prof. Luciano Nardo highlights that all fertility patients fall into two categories in terms of IVF success: negative predictors and positive ones.
 The negative predictors include female age, ovarian reserve, past reproductive history as well as causes of subfertility and its duration.
-In case of positive predictors, there are: ovarian response, the number of mature eggs collected, the number of eggs successfully fertilised in the lab, the number of good quality embryos created and the number of available blastocysts.
+In the case of positive predictors, there are: ovarian response, the number of mature eggs collected, the number of eggs successfully fertilised in the lab, the number of good quality embryos created and the number of available blastocysts.

-According to prof. Nardo, the doctors’ aim is to individualise medical care and personalise treatment protocols.
-They should tailor their work in order to enhance the chance of success, maximise patient’s satisfaction and achieve a live birth.
+According to prof. Nardo, the doctors, aim to individualise medical care and personalise treatment protocols.
+They should tailor their work to enhance the chance of success, maximise patient satisfaction and achieve a live birth.
 Prof. Nardo admits that optimising ovarian response to stimulation should be based on knowledge of ovarian reserve and the outcome of previous cycles.
-His opinion has been supported by a significant amount of scientific evidence and debates about controlling the stimulation protocols and tailoring them to a number of factors that are specific to the individual patient.
+His opinion has been supported by a significant amount of scientific evidence and debates about controlling the stimulation protocols and tailoring them to several factors that are specific to the individual patient.

-There is surely no one-size fits all approach in reproductive medicine.
-According to prof. Luciano Nardo, the individualisation of care should be divided into three main areas: the first one is the clinician experience and practice, the second is the published best evidence and interpretation of evidence and the third is patient’s characteristics and their expectations.
-All of them have to borne in mind when designing a tailored approach in IVF treatment.
+There is surely no one-size-fits-all approach in reproductive medicine.
+According to prof. Luciano Nardo, the individualisation of care should be divided into three main areas: the first one is the clinician experience and practice, the second is the published best evidence and interpretation of evidence and the third is the patient’s characteristics and their expectations.
+All of them have to keep in mind when designing a tailored approach in IVF treatment.